Terms of service

 16. Governing law and dispute resolution

-These Terms are governed by the laws of [EDIT: governing law jurisdiction — e.g., the State of Delaware, without regard to conflict-of-law principles].
+These Terms are governed by the laws of the Commonwealth of Virginia, without regard to its conflict-of-law principles.

 17. Changes to these Terms